Air-Factories-2-0/af2-design/Ethereum.md

 The user have to go into the specific page and inserts the information about his printer like: type, brand, available nozzles, available materials, food safety and so on.

-Just like the registration procedure, even in this case these data will be saved in the blockchain and associated with the user address; so the user must pay the GAS.
+Just like the registration procedure, even in this case, data will be saved in the Blockchain and associated with the user address; so the user must pay the GAS.

 ---